 \begin{enumerate} \item The jumps $\Delta A^{k,j}(T^k_n) = A^{k,j}(T^k_n)-A^{k,j}(T^k_{n}-); n=1, 2, \ldots$ are independent and identically distributed (iid). \item The waiting times $\Delta T^k_n; n=1, 2,\ldots$ are iid random variables in $\mathbb{R}_+$. \item The families $(\Delta A^{k,j}(T^k_n); n=1, 2, \ldots)$ and $(\Delta T^k_n; n=1, 2,\ldots)$ are independent. \end{enumerate} Moreover, it is immediate that $A^{k,j}$ is a square-integrable $\mathbb{F}^k$-martingale for each $j=1,\ldots, d$. \begin{remark} The skeleton given in Definition \ref{discreteskeleton} slightly differs from Def 2.1 in \cite{LEAO_OHASHI2017.1} and \cite{LEAO_OHASHI2017.2} if $d>1$.
 Indeed, the choice of the hitting times $\{T^k_n; n\ge 1\}$ differs from \cite{LEAO_OHASHI2017.1}.
 In the present work, we adopt (\ref{stopping_times}) rather than

 for $j\in \{1,\ldots,d \}$.
-This allows us to reduce the complexity of the discretization scheme and, in contrast to Th 2.1 in \cite{bezerra}, the transition probabilities are homogeneous in time (see Proposition \ref{disintegrationLEMMA}).
+This allows us to reduce the complexity of the discretization scheme.
 Since $(A^{k,1}, \ldots, A^{k,d})$ is a $d$-dimensional stepwise constant martingale process satisfying properties (1), (2) and (3) above, then the basic underlying differential structure presented in \cite{LEAO_OHASHI2017.1} is still preserved.
 This article does not focus on representation results for controlled Wiener functionals.
 Hence the limiting differential structure will not be investigated and we leave this construction to a future work. \end{remark}

 Let us start to introduce a subclass $U^{k,T^k_n}_{T^k_\ell}\subset U_{T^k_\ell}^{T^k_n}; 0\le \ell < n < \infty$.
 For $\ell < n$, let $U^{k,T^k_n}_{T^k_\ell}$ be the set of $\mathbb{F}^k$-predictable processes of the form